odensc/gulp-run-electron/README.md

 # gulp-run-electron
 Gulp plugin for starting Electron.
-Requires a peer dependency of `electron-prebuilt`.
+Requires a peer dependency of `electron`.

 ## Usage
 ```js